-I am a full time Computer Science student at University of California, Berkeley where my expected graduation date is May of 2022.
+I am a recent Computer Science graduate at University of California, Berkeley.
 I love solving complex problems with software and tinker with electronics.
 Most importantly I am always up for a challenge.

 Below you will find a bit of my work history, some of my favorite projects, and my contact information.